wking/swc-assets/papers/software-carpentry-lessons-learned/software-carpentry-lessons-learned.md

     so by helping them,
     instructors are helping themselves.
 _To build a reputation._
-:   Showing up to run a workshop is a great way for people to introduce themselves
+:   Showing up to run a workshop is a great way for people to introduce themselves to colleagues,
-    to places they'd eventually like to work, and a great way to make contact with potential collaborators.
+    and to make contact with potential collaborators.
     This is probably the most important reason from Software Carpentry's point of view, since it's what makes our model sustainable.
 _To practice teaching._